 Kenilworth District Councillors

-7 Conservative Party (M. Coker, J. Cooke, B. Wooller, J. Wilson, J. Whitby, S. Harrison, K. Rawnsley)
+7 Conservatives (M. Coker, J. Cooke, B. Wooller, J. Wilson, J. Whitby, S. Harrison, K. Rawnsley)

-Town Mayor-elect, Bob Wooller was of course delighted with the Kenilworth and overall district results, saying it is down to the good and hard working Tory group.
+Town Mayor-elect, Bob Wooller was delighted with the Kenilworth and overall district results, saying it is down to the hard working Tory group.
 Councillor Rawnsley, currently the leader of the Conservative group on the district council, believed the success was due to their record over the last four years.
 He was disappointed to lose three councillors in Leamington but happy that they had a sweeping success in Kenilworth.

 Kenilworth District Councillors

-8 Conservative Party (K. Rawnsley, M. Coker, J. Cooke, B. Wooller, J. Wilson, J. Whitby, T. Dalton, S. Harrison)
+8 Conservatives (K. Rawnsley, M. Coker, J. Cooke, B. Wooller, J. Wilson, J. Whitby, T. Dalton, S. Harrison)

 The family moved south, probably to find work.
 In the 1939 register, the family were living at Standard Ave in Coventry.
-His father was recorded as being an ‘Engine Assembly Fitter’, which was probably in the car industry, as the city was a major car manufacturer.
+His father was recorded as being an ‘Engine Assembly Fitter’, probably in the car industry, as the city was a major car manufacturer.

 Arrival In Kenilworth